ZuhairQureshi/Wanki/README.md

 **Help Flag**

-To receive detailed instructions on the usage of this app via command line, simply type the following within the working directory
+To receive detailed instructions on the usage of this app via command line, simply enter the following at the command line within the working directory:

 `./wanki --help`